-In addition to the spot price assessments, Argus publishes daily formula prices and the netback index, as well as daily and monthly price spreads.
+In addition to the spot price assessments, Argus publishes daily formula prices.

 Changes in assessments

 Argus retains the right to change its price assessments retrospectively if any sudden changes are made to export duty, tax, transportation tariff or other rates.